 Social workers support families in receiving social services, help kids who are being bullied at school and represent patients with medical issues.
 It takes several years of study and training to become a social worker.
 A master’s degree is required for clinical employment.

 Social workers can work at educational institutions, child welfare agencies, mental health facilities, and other civic groups after completing the necessary educational requirements.

 Keep reading this article to find out how to become a social worker, including different job prospects for them.

 Are you looking for an Advanced Diploma in Health and Social Care Online Training Course?

 What is Social Work?

-A social worker’s role is to make their patients’ lives better by helping them in living with and managing any stress they may be experiencing.
-While social workers work in a wide range of situations, they are all dedicated to promoting and developing the lives of people, families, groups, and societies.
+A social worker’s role is to make their patients’ lives better.
+They do it by helping them in living with and managing any stress they may be experiencing.
+While they work in a wide range of situations, they are all dedicated to promoting and developing the lives of people, families, groups, and societies.

 Health and Social Care Level 3

 - Tutor Support Included